ravivyas84/personal-blog/posts/prds-not-tool-communication-culture.md

 ---
-title: PRDs: not a Tool, but a communication culture
+title: PRDs- Not a Tool, but a communication culture
 date: 2022-09-25
 myslug: prds-not-tool-communication-culture
 discuss: true